Sonalilipsa17375/ECommerce-Sales-Warehouse/README.md

-# Data Warehousing Final Project
+# **ETL and Data Warehouse for E-Commerce Analytics**

-This repository contains the deliverables for the Data Warehousing Final Project, including:
-- Python scripts for ETL (data ingestion, transformation, modeling).
-- A PostgreSQL data warehouse schema (star/snowflake).
+This repository demonstrates the development of an end-to-end ETL pipeline and a data warehouse for analyzing e-commerce sales data.
+The project includes extracting, transforming, and loading data from an API, designing a relational data warehouse schema, and generating insights to support decision-making.

+## Key Features
+- **Data Ingestion**: Automated data retrieval from the [Fake Store API](https://fakestoreapi.com/).
+- **Data Transformation**: Cleaning and normalizing raw data into structured tables.
+- **Data Warehousing**: Implementation of a star schema in PostgreSQL for efficient analytics.
-- SQL queries and reports for generating insights.
+- I**nsights Generation**: SQL queries and Python scripts for actionable insights.

-## Directory Structure
+## Project Structure
 ```
 ETL-Data-Warehoure/
 ├── README.md              # Project overview and setup instructions